SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 To run the script using your environment, you must first define it as a gym environment, then create two json files inside the folder params that contains all the parameters relative to the control.
+For an example of such definition, you can look at the custom env defined in the file utils/env_example

 - The parameters of the main script are stored in main_parameters_env.json, which specifies:
     - Which gym environment to use,